Aldie Mill Historic District: Description

-The mill features two overshot water wheels arranged one after the other powering the milling machinery in the brick mill building.
-The main portion of the mill is two stories, with two loft levels under the roof.
+The main portion of the brick mill building is two stories, with two loft levels under the roof.
 It is flanked by a one-story section on the east and a two-story portion to the west.

-The village of Aldie grew up around the mill following its construction.
+The milling machinery inside is powered by two overshot water wheels, arranged one after the other.

 The historic district surrounding the mill includes two houses, the Mercer House and the Miller's House.
 The Mercer House overlooks the mill.
 It is a two-story Federal style house, covered in stucco and altered over time.
-The Miller's House, a two-story brick structure, is located behind the mill between the Little River and the millrace.
+The Miller's House, a two-story brick structure, is behind the mill between the Little River and the millrace.
 The Miller's House has been expanded to the rear.
 Other buildings in the complex include a granary dating to the period 1809–1816 and a smaller "county mill" structure, used to make plaster.

+The village of Aldie grew up around the mill after its construction.